-The selection committee will notify applicants in November, 2013.
-Semi-finalists be interviewed online, and the final four candidates will come to Kenyon College in December or January for a campus visit.
-Final decisions will be made in February, 2014 and Fellows will arrive at Kenyon on August 15th, 2014.
+The selection committee will notify applicants in November, 2017.
+Semi-finalists be interviewed online, and the final candidates will come to Kenyon College in November or December for a campus visit.
+Final decisions will be made no later than February, 2018 and the fellowship begins in August, 2018.

 - If selected, can I defer my fellowship?

 - If I am not selected, can I apply again?